involucro/involucro/README.md

 **wrapstep.inImage**`('<PARENT_IMAGE>')` (*modifying*) causes the resulting image to be a child of the image identified by the parameter.
-If this modification is omitted, the resulting image is parent-less.
+If this modification is omitted the resulting image is parent-less.
 Example:
 `wrapstep.inImage('nginx')`.

 **wrapstep.withConfig**`(<TABLE>)` (*modifying*) sets configuration values similar